Building and contents insurance

 It's important that all guiding buildings have the right insurance.
 Make sure you know what cover you need

-- The contents of the buildings including activity equipment (craft supplies, flags, camping equipment etc).
-Make sure that you calculate the right values of your building and contents for insurance purposes.
+Review what you have in your building, including activity equipment (craft supplies, flags, camping equipment etc.), and look at the value of it to decide whether to take out a policy.
+Make sure that you calculate the right values of your building and contents.

 You can arrange cover for these additional areas through any reputable insurance company or through Unity Insurance Services, one of Girlguiding's insurance partners.